Strained yogurt: The Middle East and the Mediterranean

 Strained yogurt is made by straining the liquid out of yogurt until it takes on a consistency similar to a soft cheese.
-Strained yogurt is known as labneh or labaneh (labna, labni, labne, lebni, or labani; Arabic: لبنة, Hebrew: לאבנה) in the countries of the Levant, Armenia, Egypt, and the Arabian Peninsula.
-Labaneh bil zayit, "labaneh in oil", consists of small balls of dry labneh, sometimes covered with herbs or spices, kept in olive oil, where it can be preserved for over a year.
+A strained yogurt that is thicker than Greek yogurt, and salted, is known as labneh or labaneh (labna, labni, labne, lebni, or labani; لبنة, לאבנה) in the countries of the Levant, Turkey, Egypt, and the Arabian Peninsula.
+Labaneh bil zayit, 'labaneh in oil', consists of small balls of dry labneh, sometimes covered with herbs or spices, kept in olive oil, where it can be preserved for over a year.
 As it ages it turns more sour.
 The flavor depends largely on the sort of milk used: labneh from cow's milk has a rather mild flavor.
-Also the quality of olive oil topping influences the taste of labneh.
-Milk from camels and other animals is used in labneh production in Saudi Arabia and other Gulf Arab countries.
+The quality of the olive oil topping also influences the taste of labneh.
+Milk from camels and other mammals is used in labneh production in the Middle East.

+The Levant

-Labneh is a popular mezze dish and sandwich ingredient, especially in the Levantine countries of Lebanon, Syria, Jordan, Israel and Palestine.
-A common sandwich in the Middle East is one of labneh, mint, zaatar, and olive on flatbread.
+Labneh is a common mezze dish and sandwich ingredient, especially in the Levant.
+A common sandwich in the Middle East consists of labneh, mint, za'atar, and olive on flatbread.

 It is a common breakfast dip.
 It is usually eaten spread on a plate and drizzled with olive oil, and often dried mint.
 It is also often paired as a dip with the mixed herb blend za'atar.

-Bedouin also produce a dry, hard labneh (labaneh malboudeh, similar to Central Asian qurut) that can be stored: strained labneh is pressed in cheese cloth between two heavy stones and later sun-dried.
-Dry labneh may be mixed with khubz (Arabic bread), water, animal fat, and salt, and rolled into balls.
+Bedouin also produce a dry, hard labneh (labaneh malboudeh, similar to Central Asian qurut) that can be stored; strained labneh is pressed in a cheesecloth and dried out.
+In Lebanon, Israel and Palestine, labaneh is rolled into balls and preserved by storing them in olive oil; the balls are flavored by coating them with herbs and spices.

-Labneh is the main ingredient in jameed, which is used in mansaf, the national dish of Jordan.

-In Egypt, it is eaten with savory accompaniments such as olives and oil, and also with a sweetener such as honey, as a snack or breakfast food.
-Areesh cheese (or arish, جبنة قريش) is a type of cheese that originated in Egypt.
-Arish cheese is made from yogurt heated slowly until it curdles and separates, then placed in cheesecloth to drain.
-It is similar in taste to ricotta.

-The protein content of Areesh cheese is 17.6%.
-Shanklish, a fermented cheese, is made from areesh cheese.